 Benefits of Legal Online Sports Betting in CO

 The list of reasons to bet at legal, online sportsbooks in Colorado is long.
 It begins with safety and security.
-All legal sportsbooks in the state are licensed and regulated by the Colorado Division of Gaming.
+All legal sportsbooks in Colorado are licensed and regulated by the Colorado Division of Gaming.
 It monitors each online sports betting site to ensure legality, safety, security and fairness, from odds to promotions to new customer bonuses.

 If you are betting with a risky, unregulated offshore site and can’t withdraw your funds, there is nobody to turn to, as they are not regulated or licensed in the United States.
-Have an issue with a CO sportsbook?
+Have an issue with a CO operator?
 Call the CLGC.

 Staying local and legal with a Colorado sportsbooks also adds convenience.
 You can place a sports bet from anywhere in the state, even if you’re a non-resident, thanks to geolocation technology.
 CO sportsbook apps are available for iOS and Android phones.
 You simply need to register your account online then your favorite sportsbook app.

 Currently, there are no land-based sportsbooks in Colorado, but that’s expected to change in the second half of 2020.